Are You in Partnership with God Yet?

-Thus far—in our study of the life of Abraham, we have watched as God called this man out of a life of affluence and comfort to a life of wandering, worship, witness, warfare, and waiting—with each calling being accompanied by a new or expanded revelation of God’s plans for Abraham, and followed by a period during which Abraham’s stewardship of that revelation was tested.
-In most instances, his success rate was much like those that we experience in our own walks of faith—as, more often than not, a case of one step forward and two steps back.
-However, there have been some exceptions to this pattern—such as in Genesis 14, when Abraham successfully meet the challenge of warfare and then resisted the temptation to enrich himself by it; and, again in our last episode in Genesis 17, when Abraham readily obeyed God’s command to circumcise every male in his household.
+Thus far—in our study of the life of Abraham, we have watched as God called this man out of a life of affluence and comfort to a life of wandering, worship, witness, warfare, and waiting—with each calling being accompanied by a new or expanded revelation of God’s plans for Abraham, which was followed by a period during which Abraham’s stewardship of that revelation was tested.
+In most instances, his success rate was much like those that we experience in our own walks of faith—more often than not, as a case of one step forward and two steps backward.
+However, there have been some exceptions to this pattern—such as in Genesis 14, when Abraham successfully met the challenge of warfare and then resisted the temptation to enrich himself by it; and, again in our last episode in Genesis 17, when Abraham readily obeyed God’s command to circumcise every male in his household.

-In this Episode—we will witness another instance when Abraham successfully met the challenge placed before him, that being his call to wrestle with God in intercessory prayer for Lot, Sodom and Gomorrah, and the other three cities in the surrounding plain.
+In this Episode—we will witness another instance when Abraham successfully met the challenge placed before him, when he was called to wrestle with God in intercessory prayer for Lot, Sodom and Gomorrah, and the other three cities in the surrounding plain.

 Script #6 for Biopic #1

 Setting the Scene—when this episode opens, not a lot of time has gone by since the Lord appeared to Abraham in Chapter 17.
 We know this because, in that previous encounter, the Lord gave Abraham a one-year timetable which has not yet been met.
 Here, Abraham is in his place of fellowship with God—possibly ruminating over the things the Lord had so recently told him—when…

 Narrator: …the LORD appeared to him by the terebinth trees of Mamre, as he was sitting in the tent door in the heat of the day.
 So he lifted his eyes and looked, and behold, three men were standing by him; and when he saw them, he ran from the tent door to meet them, and bowed himself to the ground, and said…